The method of paying income tax has been simplified over the years. However, there has been con...

 In a recent announcement, the Finance Minister of India, Nirmala Sitharaman slashed corporate tax rates.
-The government reduced the corporate tax rate to 22% from the reigning tax slab of 30%.
+The government did reduction in corporate taxes rate to 22% from the reigning tax slab of 30%.
 Additionally, the tax rate for the new manufacturing company has been reduced to 15% from the prevailing rate of 25%.

 The news came as a part of series of measures practiced by the government to strengthen the falling economic growth.
 The economic growth has been down below the 5% mark.
 The impact of this decision is positive for the markets.
 The move was welcomed by the investors as well as the corporate world.
 However, the government will lose 1.45 lakh crores in revenue as an adverse impact of the decision.

 The domestic company can pay 22% tax, excluding cess and surcharge.
 The effective tax rate after accounting for cess and surcharge will be 25.17 %.
 The effective tax rate, including cess and surcharge, will be 17%.